-You can now stop using your boot.
+You should now stop using your boot, if you haven't already.
 Start by walking without the boot around your own home.
 Build up to walking without it outside or for longer walks.
 You should not be using your boot after six weeks post injury.